Beventar/WoolHUD/to do.md

 # To do:
 - clean up trash, unused elements etc.
-- adjust alternative backpack panel
+- adjust alternative backpack panel (right)
 - adjust new item notification in alternative main menu
 - check if there are darker vote, strange level up panels in the older version of Woolen's HUD
 - fix missing elements in casual team composition at the beggining
 - casual pre-game - background behind the timer
 - check class loadout panels empty slots' corners
-- check backpack and class loadout tooltip when hovering over stuff corners
+- check backpack and class loadout itempopupoverborder corners
 - #base
 - check colors of labels of alternative item effect meters